London’s Finest: Who are the British Menswear Designers Nominated for the LVMH Prize 2018?

 Here, we take a closer look at the two talented British designers who are being recognised by this year’s prize.
 Each of them is distinguished in that they have created a strong brand DNA, and a contemporary-feeling design language that looks set to carry them onto bigger and better things in the future.

-A-COLD-WALL is designed by 26-year-old Samuel Richardson, who started his fashion career aged 15 by selling fake Nike and Adidas to his friends.
-After working at luxury streetwear brands Off-White and Hood by Air, Richardson self-funded the creation of his own brand, A-COLD-WALL, in 2015.
+A-COLD-WALL is designed by 26-year-old Samuel Ross, who started his fashion career aged 15 by selling Nike and Adidas to his friends.
+After working at luxury streetwear brands Off-White and Hood by Air, Ross self-funded the creation of his own brand, A-COLD-WALL, in 2015.
 The brand name is a reference to the concrete of the council estates he grew up in.

-AW17 gave us our first taste of Richardson’s talent for re-imagining menswear classics – from tailoring to streetwear – through fabrication and cut.
+AW17 gave us our first taste of Ross’ talent for re-imagining menswear classics – from tailoring to streetwear – through fabrication and cut.

-Aw18 was a tour de force of trendiness, exhibiting Richardson’s signature flair for dystopian deconstruction, clashing fabrications, and outlandish accessories.
+Aw18 was a tour de force of trendiness, exhibiting Ross’ signature flair for dystopian deconstruction, clashing fabrications, and outlandish accessories.

 Charles Jeffrey Loverboy